This guide enables organisations to:

 Reward a supplier that meets or beats its contractual climate objectives with a price increase for the goods and services the organisation buys from the supplier.

-Agree the contractual climate objectives with the supplier, including emissions-reduction targets.
-See [Daniel’s Clause] Sustainability Key Performance Indicators in Construction Works Task Orders for an example of objectives.
-Best-practice objectives on emissions require a reduction of the supplier’s scope 1, 2 and 3 emissions.
+Negotiate and agree the contractual climate objectives directly with the supplier, including emissions-reduction targets.
+See [Daniel’s Clause] Sustainability Key Performance Indicators in Construction Works Task Orders for an example of objectives that could be agreed.
+Favourable objectives on emissions require a reduction of the supplier’s scope 1, 2 and 3 emissions.

-Trigger the price increase if the supplier meets or beats its objectives.
-Require the supplier to integrate the contractual climate objectives and, where relevant, the price mechanism into its own supply chain contracts.
+As an example, the price increase could be triggered if the supplier meets or beats its climate contractual objectives.
+The contract could further require the supplier to integrate the contractual climate objectives within its internal policies and practices, and where relevant, the price mechanism into its own supply chain contracts.

 Example wording

-If [Party B] meets the climate objectives in clause [● on climate objectives] during [a calendar year of the contractual term], [Party A] shall pay [Party B] an increase in the price of [●] percent in the next calendar year by [date].
+If [Party B] meets the climate objectives in clause [● on climate objectives] during [a calendar year of the contractual term], [Party A] shall pay [Party B] an increase in the price payable as set out under clause [●] of [●] percent in the next calendar year by [date].

-If [Party B] exceeds the climate objectives in clause [● on climate objectives] during [a calendar year of the contractual term] by up to [●] percent, [Party A] shall pay [Party B] an increase in the price of [●] percent in the next calendar year [subject to a cap of ● percent] by [date].
+If [Party B] exceeds the climate objectives in clause [● on climate objectives] during [a calendar year of the contractual term] by up to [●] percent, [Party A] shall pay [Party B] an increase in the price payable as set out under clause [●] of [●] percent in the next calendar year [subject to a cap of ● percent] by [date].

 [Party B] shall [use best endeavours to] ensure that clauses [● on price uplift] are added to any and all of its [commercial] contracts that relate to its obligations under this agreement.